Rafeel1/Boulder-Dash-Game/README.md

 - Then copy the commands and replace the paranthesis {} with your file path

       mount c: {path to your file}

+- Then copy the following command to run the file

       nasm project.asm -o project.com project.com